Living With High Blood Pressure

 Remember, you’re not alone.
 Millions of people just like you are dealing with high blood pressure.
 Use these resources to learn more about ways to monitor and manage your blood pressure:

-Sources: High Blood Pressure, leaving site icon Centers for Disease Control and Prevention, 2023; Facts About High Blood Pressure, leaving site icon Centers for Disease Control and Prevention, 2023; Know Your Risk for High Blood Pressure, leaving site icon Centers for Disease Control and Prevention, 2023; Changes You Can Make to Manage High Blood Pressureleaving site iconAmerican Heart Association, 2023
+Sources: High Blood Pressure, leaving site icon Centers for Disease Control and Prevention, 2024; High Blood Pressure Facts, leaving site icon Centers for Disease Control and Prevention, 2024; High Blood Pressure Risk Factors, leaving site icon Centers for Disease Control and Prevention, 2024; Changes You Can Make to Manage High Blood Pressureleaving site iconAmerican Heart Association, 2023

 Originally published 3/13/2019; Revised 2022, 2024